ThePrimeagen/fem-git/lessons/03-going-remote/A-remote-git.md

 <br>

 ### Problem
-Create a new repo, `remote-repo`.
+Create a new repo, `remote-git`.
 Lets initialize it as an empty git repo using `git init`

 <br>